(1) Dear Alice,

 You bring up two related, but possibly distinct issues: vaginal odor and sweating in the genital area.
 They are related because sweat can be a factor in causing odor, however odor may be present even without excessive perspiration.
 Let's address the odor issue first.
 All women have a vaginal scent that is normal for them; this scent may change throughout a woman's menstrual cycle, becoming stronger and milder at times.
 Having a vaginal scent is normal and not considered a problem in itself.
 However if a woman notices that her normal scent suddenly changes, becomes much stronger, or seems foul, it may be an indication of an infection or other medical problem.

 A physical exam by a health care provider can determine whether vaginal odor is being caused by something that is treatable with a medication, such as for bacterial vaginosis, trichomonas, or yeast.
 In these cases, the unpleasant smell usually goes away after the treatment.
 The physical exam can also detect other health problems that might cause unusual body odors.
-If you’re a Columbia student, you can contact Medical Services (Morningside) or the Student Health Service (CUMC) to make an appointment.
-If you’re not at Columbia, consider scheduling a visit with a gynecologist or your regular health care provider.
+Consider scheduling a visit with a gynecologist or your regular health care provider.

 Some basic steps to prevent run-of-the-mill vaginal odor caused by overgrowths of normal skin bacteria include: